jlevy/og-equity-compensation/README.md

   It allows the company to grant ownership to a variety of people or other companies in flexible ways.
   Stock is divided into **shares**, and every owner, or **shareholder**, holds a specific number of shares.
-Typically, founders, investors, employees, board members, contractors, advisors, and other companies, like law firms, can all be shareholders.
+Founders, investors, employees, board members, contractors, advisors, and other companies, like law firms, can all be shareholders.
-- 🄳 Stock ownership is formalized on **stock certificates**, which are fancy pieces of paper that show you own the stock.
+- 🄳 Stock ownership is formalized on **stock certificates**, which are fancy pieces of paper that prove you own the stock.
   - Sometimes you have stock but don’t have the physical certificate, as it may be held for you at a law office.
   - 🄳 Some companies now manage their ownership through online services called **ownership